Discourse: Modernism

-Modernist theorists were focused on achieving progress and believed in the existence of natural and social laws which could be used universally to develop knowledge and thus a better understanding of society.
+Modernist theorists focused on achieving progress and believed in natural and social laws that could be used universally to develop knowledge and, thus, a better understanding of society.
 Such theorists would be preoccupied with obtaining the "truth" and "reality", seeking to develop theories which contained certainty and predictability.
 Modernist theorists therefore understood discourse to be functional.
-Discourse and language transformations are ascribed to progress or the need to develop new or more "accurate" words to describe new discoveries, understandings, or areas of interest.
+Discourse and language transformations are ascribed to progress or the need to develop new or more "accurate" words to describe discoveries, understandings, or areas of interest.
 In modernist theory, language and discourse are dissociated from power and ideology and instead conceptualized as "natural" products of common sense usage or progress.
 Modernism further gave rise to the liberal discourses of rights, equality, freedom, and justice; however, this rhetoric masked substantive inequality and failed to account for differences, according to Regnier.

-Structuralism (Saussure & Lacan)
+Structuralism (Saussure and Lacan)

 Structuralist theorists, such as Ferdinand de Saussure and Jacques Lacan, argue that all human actions and social formations are related to language and can be understood as systems of related elements.
-This means that the "individual elements of a system only have significance when considered in relation to the structure as a whole, and that structures are to be understood as self-contained, self-regulated, and self-transforming entities".
-In other words, it is the structure itself that determines the significance, meaning and function of the individual elements of a system.
-Structuralism has made an important contribution to our understanding of language and social systems.
+This means that the "individual elements of a system only have significance when considered about the structure as a whole, and that structures are to be understood as self-contained, self-regulated, and self-transforming entities".
+In other words, it is the structure itself that determines the significance, meaning, and function of the individual elements of a system.
+Structuralism has contributed to our understanding of language and social systems.
 Saussure's theory of language highlights the decisive role of meaning and signification in structuring human life more generally.

 Poststructuralism (Foucault)

 Following the perceived limitations of the modern era, emerged postmodern theory.
 Postmodern theorists rejected modernist claims that there was one theoretical approach that explained all aspects of society.
-Rather, postmodernist theorists were interested in examining the variety of experiences of individuals and groups and emphasized differences over similarities and common experiences.
+Rather, postmodernist theorists were interested in examining the variety of experiences of individuals and groups and emphasized differences over similarities and shared experiences.

-In contrast to modernist theory, postmodern theory is more fluid, allowing for individual differences as it rejects the notion of social laws.
-Such theorists shifted away from truth-seeking, and instead sought answers for how truths are produced and sustained.
+In contrast to modernist theory, postmodern theory is pessimistic regarding universal truths and realities.
+Hence, it has attempted to be fluid, allowing for individual differences as it rejects the notion of social laws.
+Postmodern theorists shifted away from truth-seeking and sought answers to how truths are produced and sustained.
 Postmodernists contended that truth and knowledge are plural, contextual, and historically produced through discourses.
-Postmodern researchers therefore embarked on analyzing discourses such as texts, language, policies, and practices.
+Postmodern researchers, therefore, embarked on analyzing discourses such as texts, language, policies, and practices.